Weighted propositional configuration logics: A specification language for architectures with quantitative features: Weighted propositional configuration logic

-As it is already mentioned (cf. \cite{Ma:Co}), configuration logic has been developed as a fundamental platform to describe architecture styles.
-In the next example we show that weighted \emph{PCL} in fact can formulate other types of problems.
+\hide{ As it is already mentioned (cf. \cite{Ma:Co}), configuration logic has been developed as a fundamental platform to describe software architectures.
+In the next example, we show that wPCL in fact can formulate other types of problems.